 a.
 Baccalaureate degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission of Collegiate Nursing Education.

 b.
-Undergraduate GPA of 3.0 or greater.
+A minimum undergraduate GPA of 3.0 or greater.
 In addition, strong preference is given to those applicants with a GPA of 3.0 or greater in their undergraduate science courses.

 d.
-Eligibility for an Oregon and Washington registered nurse license.
-If selected for admission to the nurse anesthesia program, applicant must obtain RN licensure in Oregon PRIOR to the beginning of classes.
+Eligibility for an Oregon, Idaho, and Washington registered nurse license.
+If selected for admission to the nurse anesthesia program, the applicant must obtain RN licensure in Oregon PRIOR to the beginning of classes.

 f.
-Completion of a statistics course (undergraduate or graduate) with a grade of "B" or better within five years prior to beginning classes in the nurse anesthesia program.
-If this requirement has not been met at the time of application, the student will be required to take a statistics course (graduate or undergraduate) BEFORE entering the Masters program.
-This statistics course will not count towards the Masters degree requirements in the student's program of study.
-Both Portland Community College (www.pcc.edu) and Portland State University (www.pdx.edu) offer statistics courses.
-Portland Community College offers a statistics course on-line.
+Completion of a statistics course (graduate or undergraduate) with a grade of "B" or better within five years prior to beginning classes in the nurse anesthesia program.
+If this requirement has not been met at the time of application, the student will be required to take a statistics course (graduate or undergraduate) BEFORE entering the Master's program.
+The OHSU School of Nursing Admission Counselors can assist with appropriate course selection.
+This statistics course will not count towards the Master's degree requirements in the student's program of study.

 g.
-Statement explaining the applicant's purpose in seeking graduate nursing education and understanding of the Nurse Anesthesia role: what is hoped will be derived from the program, the particular areas of interest and concern, and aspirations after graduation.
-Also explain your clinical experience that you feel prepares you for the role of nurse anesthetist, including work experiences in practice, teaching, administration, as well as evidence of independent role function, certifications and organizational responsibilities.
+Statement explaining the purpose in seeking graduate nursing education and an understanding of the nurse anesthesia role.
+Explain particular areas of interest and aspirations after graduation.
+Also explain how your clinical experience has prepared you for the role of a nurse anesthetist.
+Elaborate on certifications and organizational responsibilities.

 h.
 Three letters of reference from sources knowledgeable of the applicant's work experience and education.
 References should include at least one academic reference.
 Other references from the following: employer, instructors, or colleagues are suggested.

-Nationally, acceptance to a nurse anesthesia program is very competitive.
-It is not unusual for programs to have at least 5 applicants for every one that is selected.
-For this reason, programs tend to evaluate the applicant's undergraduate GPA and clinical critical care experience very closely.
+Acceptance to the OHSU nurse anesthesia program is very competitive.
+It is not unusual to have at least 7 applicants for every one that is selected.
+For this reason, the OHSU program evaluates the applicant's undergraduate GPA, science GPA, letters of reference, GRE scores, and critical care experience very closely.

 Yes, once you have received a letter of acceptance to the program, you must submit a deposit of $500.00 to the OHSU School of Nursing in order to hold your place in the cohort.
-Failure to do so in the time allotted will forfeit your place and an alternate will be selected.
+Failure to do so within the timeframe indicated in your offer letter will forfeit your place and an alternate will be selected.
 The matriculation fee is applied towards payment of tuition for the first term of the program.

-On October 9, 2009 the maximum accreditation status of 10 years was granted to the Nurse Anesthesia Program by the Council on Accreditation (COA).
+On October 9, 2009 the maximum accreditation status of 10 years was granted to the Nurse Anesthesia Program by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 Initial accreditation was granted by the COA in June 2006.

 The COA may be contacted at: